And Linda expresses her appreciation to a very dear departed friend, Summerstorm, who was responsible for all the graphics mentioned below.

 <<>html>

-Here is how to add your calling card or banner to a
+How to apply a calling card or banner to your Email page or a guestbook.

 1. You will start by putting the opening html tag the VERY first thing. (<<>html>)